microideax/Open-Dnn/README.md

 1. Host function construction and compilation

-The generation process are the same before step 4.
+The generation processes are the same before step 4.
 The differences in the rest of the steps are explained with the detailed operations below.

 ### Build accelerator system

-Please follow the steps with a given alex.prototxt file and trained alex.caffemodel to build your accelerator system. make sure your environment is well set before starting this mannual.
+Please follow the steps with a given alex.prototxt file and a trained alex.caffemodel to build your accelerator system.
+Make sure your environment is well set before starting this manual.

 1. Generating C++ accelerator description.
-After the repo is downloaded (no need for the caffemodel for now)
+After the repo is downloaded (no need for the *.caffemodel file for now)
 	```sh
 	cd Open-Dnn/netGenerator
     ./run_generator.sh -i alex.prototxt